cabreralopezf/CodeChallengeGenome/README.md

 ```

 ## Additional Comments
-Since this only had one test case I only created one file with the test cases, but with growing test cases and test plans, abstracting can be done and refactoring some code to fit the maintainability.
+Since this only had one test case, I only created one file with the the full test case instead of the multiple file approach since it was over abstracting for a simple test case, but with growing test cases and test plans, abstracting can be done and refactoring some code to fit even more maintainability.

-Just wanted to mention one rule while doing automated tests is to try to not abstract more than necessary, so I tried to keep this project simple due to the small scope and complexity.
+One rule while doing automated tests is to try to not abstract more than necessary, so I tried to keep this project simple due to the small scope and complexity.

 There are multiple comments through the code that are there just to guide through the process, but normally final codes for deployment have less comments as everyone understands the scope of the test cases, test plans and knows what the code intent is.